 - In a column about what to study in college, Dave Barry suggested that sociology consisted of translating simple observations into scientific-sounding code.
 His example was the observation that children cry when they fall down: "Methodological observation of the sociometrical behavior tendencies of prematurated isolates indicates that a casual relationship exists between groundward tropism and lachrimatory, or 'crying,' behavior forms."

 - Wikipedia on the heavy metal usage of the sign of the horns: "...the sign eventually came to signify, variously, that the one gesturing is rocking him or herself, is encouraging the recipient of the gesture to rock, and/or that he/she emphatically appreciates the rocking that has already commenced."
 Also counts as Sophisticated as Hell.

 - This interview with Stephen Fry includes the following description of his drug use:

 So for many years really I never went out without at least four or five grams of cocaine powder on my person.
 And I would ingest it intra-nasally, as was the fashion, through the use of some sort of straw or rolled up currency note.

-The Nicolas Bourbaki collective was mostly composed of people younger than 50, and with flexible minds.
+- The Nicolas Bourbaki collective was mostly composed of people younger than 50, and with flexible minds.
 From time to time, in order to prove they qualify for the second part, people had to pass the "coconut test".
-Basically, in amounted to the member deciphering an Expospeak Gag about mathematics.
+Basically, it amounted to the member deciphering an Expospeak Gag about mathematics.